-HINDERING PROSECUTION OF TERRORISM IN THE SECOND DEGREE
+HINDERING PROSECUTION OF TERRORISM IN THE FIRST DEGREE

-Penal Law § 490.30 (Committed on or after September 17, 2001)
+Penal Law § 490.35

+(Committed on or after September 17, 2001)

-The (specify) count is Hindering Prosecution of Terrorism in the Second Degree.
+The (specify) count is Hindering Prosecution of Terrorism in the First Degree.

-Under our law, a person is guilty of Hindering Prosecution of Terrorism in the Second Degree when he or she renders criminal assistance to a person who has committed an act of terrorism, knowing or believing that such person engaged in conduct constituting an act of terrorism.
+Under our law, a person is guilty of Hindering Prosecution of Terrorism in the First Degree when he or she renders criminal assistance to a person who has committed an act of terrorism that resulted in the death of a person other than one of the participants, knowing or believing that such person engaged in conduct constituting an act of terrorism.